Thelma-DataNerd/web-scraping-projects/README.md

 <img src="https://github.com/Thelma-DataNerd/web-scraping-projects/blob/main/Web%20Scraping%20Photo.jpg" width="500"/>

 ### Overview
-This repository contains a collecction of various web scraping projects implemented using a variety of tools.
+This repository contains a collection of various web scraping projects implemented using a variety of tools.
 Each project focuses on extracting data from different websites for various purposes.
-Tools used for these web scraping projects include Excel, Python with libraries such as requests, BeautifulSoup and Pandas.
+Tools used for these web scraping tasks include Excel, Python with libraries such as requests, BeautifulSoup and Pandas.

 ---
 ### Jumia Phone Extraction